Members of the State Parliament – Rights and obligations

 - they must cooperate and participate; in this respect the rights of participation and involvement (as explained below) are also obligations of the MPs.

 - They are obliged to maintain order in Parliament.
-Order is enforced by the Speaker.
+Order is enforced by the President.

 - Members of the State Parliament are not allowed to accept benefits.